Becoming a Medical Assistant

 The Right Career?
 What Is a Medical Assistant?

-Successful medical assistants combine their clinical knowledge with administrative and communication skills.
-Before diving into a training program that lasts a year or more, students should assess whether they’re a good fit for the profession.
+To be a successful medical assistant, you’ll combine your clinical knowledge with administrative and communication skills.
+Before diving into a training program that lasts a year or more, you’ll want to assess whether you’re a good fit for the profession.
 The U.S. Bureau of Labor Statistics (BLS) reports that key attributes of successful medical assistants include:

-- Significant interpersonal skills to communicate with physicians and their patients.
+• Significant interpersonal skills to communicate with physicians and patients.

 In addition, job recruiting site Monster.com suggests that potential students answer the following questions: